 All majors in the department must fulfill the General Education Requirements as stated in the degree requirements below (which vary depending upon the degree) and the specific requirements of the college in which the student is enrolled (College of Humanities, Arts, and Social Sciences or College of Education).
-Students enrolled in teacher education degree programs begin as majors in the College of Humanities, Arts, and Social Sciences or Kollege of Humanities, Arts, and Social Sciences and then must apply to be admitted to the College of Education.
+Students enrolled in teacher education degree programs begin as majors in the College of Humanities, Arts, and Social Sciences and then must apply to be admitted to the College of Education.
 Students are responsible for knowing and adhering to published schedules for the administration of the above tests and for applying for graduation.